jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 ### 44B Commission's powers in respect of contributory mortgages
 (1) Where the Registrar receives a report from an auditor appointed pursuant to regulations made under this Act to the effect that a contributory mortgage broker is contravening, or has contravened, any of the provisions of this Act or regulations made under this Act, the Registrar may forward a copy of that report to the Commission.
 (2) The Commission may, either on the receipt of that report or for any other reason, if it is satisfied that a contributory mortgage broker is contravening, or has contravened, any of the provisions of this Act or regulations made under this Act, and that it is desirable in the public interest to do so, exercise any one or more of the following powers:
-  (a) Order that the contributory mortgage broker be prohibited from offering interests in contributory mortgages to the public for subscription for a period not exceeding 14 days; or
+  (a) order that the contributory mortgage broker be prohibited from offering interests in contributory mortgages to the public for subscription for a period not exceeding 14 days; or
-  (b) After giving the contributory mortgage broker not less than 7 days written notice of the meeting at which the matter will be considered by the Commission, the Commission may, at that meeting, order that the contributory mortgage broker be prohibited from offering interests in contributory mortgages to the public for subscription for such period as the Commission thinks fit; or
+  (b) after giving the contributory mortgage broker not less than 7 days written notice of the meeting at which the matter will be considered by the Commission, the Commission may, at that meeting, order that the contributory mortgage broker be prohibited from offering interests in contributory mortgages to the public for subscription for such period as the Commission thinks fit; or
-  (c) After giving the contributory mortgage broker not less than 7 days written notice of the meeting at which the matter will be considered by the Commission, the Commission may, at that meeting, order that the contributory mortgage broker shall forthwith cease to act as contributory mortgage broker in respect of all or any contributory mortgages which have previously been allotted by him or her and appoint another person to act as contributory mortgage broker in his or her place with respect to those contributory mortgages; or
+  (c) after giving the contributory mortgage broker not less than 7 days written notice of the meeting at which the matter will be considered by the Commission, the Commission may, at that meeting, order that the contributory mortgage broker shall forthwith cease to act as contributory mortgage broker in respect of all or any contributory mortgages which have previously been allotted by him or her and appoint another person to act as contributory mortgage broker in his or her place with respect to those contributory mortgages; or
-  (d) After giving the contributory mortgage broker and any director or secretary of that broker's nominee company not less than 7 days written notice of the meeting at which the matter will be considered by the Commission, the Commission may, at that meeting, by order, remove any of the directors or secretary (as the case may be) of any nominee company of that contributory mortgage broker and appoint any person as a director or secretary (as the case may be) in his or her place.
+  (d) after giving the contributory mortgage broker and any director or secretary of that broker's nominee company not less than 7 days written notice of the meeting at which the matter will be considered by the Commission, the Commission may, at that meeting, by order, remove any of the directors or secretary (as the case may be) of any nominee company of that contributory mortgage broker and appoint any person as a director or secretary (as the case may be) in his or her place.
-(3) Where the Commission makes an order under subsection (2) of this section— (a) It shall forthwith notify the broker of the order and the reasons therefor; and (b) It may notify any other person or persons of the order and the reasons therefor.
+(3) Where the Commission makes an order under subsection (2) of this section— (a) it shall forthwith notify the broker of the order and the reasons therefor; and (b) it may notify any other person or persons of the order and the reasons therefor.
 (4) Any such order made by the Commission under subsection (2) of this section may be made upon such terms and conditions as the Commission sees fit and shall have effect according to its tenor.

 ### 44C Powers and duties of persons appointed to act as broker
 (1) Where a person (in this section called the appointee) has been appointed by the Commission to act as a contributory mortgage broker in respect of contributory mortgages under section 44B(2)(c) of this Act, the appointee shall have and may exercise all the powers of the contributory mortgage broker he or she is appointed to replace (in this section called the defaulting broker), including, but without limitation, the following powers—
-  (a) To take and to retain possession of all property, whatsoever and wheresoever situated, of the defaulting broker and his or her nominee company relating to the contributory mortgages which were being managed by the defaulting broker (in this section called the mortgages) and to hold and administer that property for the benefit of the contributors to the mortgages in their respective rights and interests:
+  (a) to take and to retain possession of all property, whatsoever and wheresoever situated, of the defaulting broker and his or her nominee company relating to the contributory mortgages which were being managed by the defaulting broker (in this section called the mortgages) and to hold and administer that property for the benefit of the contributors to the mortgages in their respective rights and interests:
-  (b) To demand and receive all money payable to the defaulting broker on account of the mortgages:
+  (b) to demand and receive all money payable to the defaulting broker on account of the mortgages:
-  (c) To sue for and recover all debts due and other money payable to the defaulting broker on account of the mortgages:
+  (c) to sue for and recover all debts due and other money payable to the defaulting broker on account of the mortgages:
-  (d) To pay over, in the discretion of the appointee, and in such manner and to such extent as he or she thinks fit, any money received by him or her in his or her capacity as appointee, whether arising from real or personal property and whether capital or income, for any purpose for or to which the defaulting broker might lawfully have applied that money:
+  (d) to pay over, in the discretion of the appointee, and in such manner and to such extent as he or she thinks fit, any money received by him or her in his or her capacity as appointee, whether arising from real or personal property and whether capital or income, for any purpose for or to which the defaulting broker might lawfully have applied that money:
-  (e) To carry out and perform contracts relating to the mortgages entered into by the defaulting broker before the appointment of the appointee:
+  (e) to carry out and perform contracts relating to the mortgages entered into by the defaulting broker before the appointment of the appointee:
-  (f) To take any such action, including, without limitation, actions at law or in equity, to enforce the rights of the mortgagee under the mortgages:
+  (f) to take any such action, including, without limitation, actions at law or in equity, to enforce the rights of the mortgagee under the mortgages:
-  (g) To consult and employ counsel, solicitors, accountants, and other persons for the purpose of performing his or her duties hereunder:
+  (g) to consult and employ counsel, solicitors, accountants, and other persons for the purpose of performing his or her duties hereunder:
-  (h) To do all acts and to execute, in the name of the defaulting broker all deeds, receipts, and other documents, and for that purpose to use, when necessary, the seal of the defaulting broker (if any).
+  (h) to do all acts and to execute, in the name of the defaulting broker all deeds, receipts, and other documents, and for that purpose to use, when necessary, the seal of the defaulting broker (if any).
 (2) The appointee may, at any time, in his or her discretion apply to the Court ex parte for directions with respect to the exercise of his or her powers, and the Court may, on any such application, make such order as the Court thinks fit.
 (3) The Court may, on application of the appointee, enlarge the powers of the appointee in such manner as it thinks fit.
 (4) It shall be the duty of all persons having possession or control of any documents or other property, whatsoever and wheresoever situated, belonging to the defaulting broker and relating to the mortgages, forthwith after the appointment of the appointee to yield up the same to the appointee.